 - The MU Office of Graduate Studies requires an online application* for all graduate programs at the university, including the MPER Early Career Scholars Program. (*There is a non-refundable application-processing fee.)

 - Applicants are strongly encouraged to be proactive and complete component 1 in a timely fashion.
 Doing so will ensure that application materials are documented and on file.
-All complete applications must be received no later than 4:00 PM CST on Wednesday, February 13, 2019 in order for applicants to be considered to participate in Early Admittance process and applicants recruited by districts after the Early Admittance process should submit completed application and associated materials as soon as possible for screening but no later than 4:00 PM CST on June 15.
+All complete applications must be received by February 15th in order for applicants to be considered to participate in Early Admittance process and applicants recruited by districts after the Early Admittance process should submit completed application and associated materials as soon as possible for screening but no later than June 15th.

 - Use the following link to view the instructions and documents required for completing the MPER Early Career Scholars Program application: Online Program Application Instructions

-- As a part of this program’s application process, your file requires at least three recommendations submitted via our online site.
-Letters delivered, mailed or emailed will not be accepted.
-All online recommendations must be submitted no later than Tuesday, February 12, 2019 in order to be considered for Early Admittance process.
-Recommendations for applicants recruited by districts after the Early Admittance process should be no later than 4:00 PM CST on Tuesday, June 11, 2019.
+- As a part of this program’s application process, your file requires at least two recommendations submitted via our online site.
+Recommendations delivered, mailed or emailed will not be accepted.
+All online recommendations must be submitted by February 15th in order to be considered for Early Admittance process.
+Recommendations for applicants recruited by districts after the Early Admittance process should be submitted by June 15th.

-- A faculty member (preferably a methods/pedagogy instructor from your emphasis area or your faculty advisor) who can provide information about you as a student.
+- The district assigned mentor, partner/cooperating teacher, or a faculty member (preferably a methods/pedagogy instructor from your emphasis area or your faculty advisor) who can provide information about you as a student.

 - For rising 2nd or 3rd year teachers, the building principal or administrator from your current teaching site.
 For incoming 1st year teachers, the building principal or administrator from the student teaching internship site or someone with firsthand knowledge of your teaching experience in an education/school setting such as a university supervisor or pre-service setting teacher.